-- Taxes at 21% for the benefits obtained that fall between 6.000 € and 50.000 €.
+- Taxes at 21% for the benefits obtained that are between € 6.000 and € 50.000.

-- Taxes at 23% for benefits obtained greater than € 50.000.
+- Taxes at 23% for profits obtained over € 50.000.

 Interest or dividends will be subject to a withholding of 19% (payment on account of the IRPF).

-As regards dividends, if the investor is a resident of a State that has signed a Double Taxation Agreement, they will be taxed in Spain with the limit established in the CDI.
+As regards dividends, if the investor is a resident of a State that has signed a Double Taxation Agreement, they will be taxed in Spain with the limit provided in the CDI.
 And in the case of being a resident of a State that has not signed an agreement, they will be taxed in Spain at the rate of 19%.

 The interested party has made contributions to different companies based abroad whose activity is Crowdlending.
-The consultant makes contributions to the company abroad by bank transfer to a bus account receiving interest on the loan.
-The company located abroad makes available to end customers to obtain capital in a fractional way.
-The consultant participates very small (10-50 €) in each final loan.
+The consultant makes contributions to the company abroad by bank transfer to an omnibus account, receiving interest on the loan.
+The company located abroad makes available to end customers so that they can obtain capital in a fractional way.
+The consultant participates in a very small way (€ 10-50) in each final loan.

-Obligation to present the 720 model.
+Obligation to present form 720.